ghc/ghc/docs/users_guide/glasgow_exts.rst

                     h x y = y
                  in ...

-Notice that GHC always adds implicit quantfiers *at the outermost level* of a user-written type; it does *not* find the inner-most possible quantification point.
+Notice that GHC always adds implicit quantifiers *at the outermost level* of a user-written type; it does *not* find the inner-most possible quantification point.
 For example: ::